BEARlyDev/Guidelines/Rules.md

 3. Help each other with problems related to technology.

 # Rules

+_The main goal is to prevent flooding the members with messages as it makes relevant content hard to find and is irritating._

 1. Don’t Bring Up Irrelevant Topics

 2. Don’t Send Dubious And Unnecessary Content